planetf1/maestro-knowledge/src/maestro_mcp/README.md

 # Maestro Vector Database MCP Server

-This MCP (Model Context Protocol) server exposes the Maestro Vector Database functionality to AI agents through a standardized interface with flexible embedding strategies.
+This MCP (Model Context Protocol) server exposes the Maestro Vector Database functionality to AI agents through a standardized interface with flexible embedding strategies and multi-database support.
 The server is built using **FastMCP**, a modern and efficient implementation of the Model Context Protocol.

 ## FastMCP Implementation